Iteranya/anita-cms/README.md

 - ~~CSP Configuration Is Still Globally Strict (should be configurable per-page basis)~~ Done!
 Per-page CSP Implemented!
 - ~~HikarinJS Is Still Opt-in (should be default for all ai generated site)~~ Done!
 Hikarin JS is first class citizen now~
 - ~~Default Pages Still Uses script (Should use HikarinJS Instead)~~ Done!
 Script exists, but it uses Hikarin middleware now~
-- ~~System Page Tags Are Still Manual (Should be abstracted with switches / panel)~~ Done!
+- ~~System Page Labels Are Still Manual (Should be abstracted with switches / panel)~~ Done!
 Made new panel for Structure
-- ~~Form Page Tags Are Still Manual (Should be abstracted with switches / panel)~~ Done!
+- ~~Form Page Labels Are Still Manual (Should be abstracted with switches / panel)~~ Done!
 With amazing RBAC Panel
 - ~~User Roles and Perms Are Still Manual (Should be abstracted with switches / panel)~~ Done!
 Discord Flavored ABAC Panel~
-- No Tags and Sort Filter Yet
+- No Labels and Sort Filter Yet
 - No Darkmode Yet (seriously?)
 - ~~Submission Sanitization not yet implemented~~ Done!
 (With ammonia, bleach is deprecated)
 - Pay Yozzun For Anita's Artwork